 I-An (Amy) Su is a second-year Ph.D. student in the Developmental Psychology Ph.D.
 Program with her concentration in Law, Psychology, and Human Development in the Cross-College Department of Psychology (the original Department of Human Development) at Cornell University.
 She is also on the track of Ph.D.
 Minor in Statistics (Applied Statistics) and Graduate Minor in Cognitive Science.

-She is a member of Child Witness & Cognition (CWC) Lab on a transnational, cross-cultural study of children's eyewitness memory and suggestibility.
-Meanwhile, she is also working with Dr. Charles J. Brainerd on studies of adaptive memory (survival processing effect) and false memory.
+She works in Professor Stephen J. Ceci's Child Witness & Cognition (CWC) Lab on a transnational study of children's eyewitness memory and suggestibility.
+Meanwhile, she also works with Professor Charles J. Brainerd on studies of adaptive memory (survival processing effect) and false memory.
 She is also currently working with Professor John H. Blume on a study of competency to be executed.
-Her research interests include but not limited to child witness, child testimony, forensic interviewing, and other topics in the field of psychology and law.
+Her research interests include but are not limited to child witness, child testimony, forensic interviewing, and other topics in psychology and law.

-At present, she is pursuing to basic and translational research in psychological science to better connect developmental and behavioral science research to outreach and extension in legal proceedings.
+She is currently pursuing basic and translational research in psychological science to better connect developmental and behavioral science research to outreach and extension in legal proceedings.

 Before she came to Cornell, she worked as a licensed attorney-at-law in Taiwan, specializing in criminal defense litigations of capital cases with mentally-challenged defendants.
-She founded and is managing LegalChime Attorneys-at-Law, a Taiwan-based law firm that focuses on consultancy services related to psychology-law issues.
+She founded and is managing LegalChime Attorneys-at-Law.
+This Taiwan-based law firm focuses on consultancy services related to psychology-law issues.

 Please see below for media coverage about I-An (Amy) and read her CV for her most updated information and publications.

 Human Development Doctoral Student Receives AP-LS Diversity Award, Cornell University Graduate School Announcments, March 15, 2021